wix-playground/dapperdox/docs/glossary-terms.md

 ## `specification-ID`

 The identifier assigned to each specification Swagger loads.
-It is derrived from the specifications `info.title` member, which DapperDox lowercases and hyphen delimits ([kebab casing](https://en.wikipedia.org/wiki/Letter_case#Special_case_styles)).
+It is derived from the specifications `info.title` member, which DapperDox lower cases and hyphen delimits ([kebab casing](https://en.wikipedia.org/wiki/Letter_case#Special_case_styles)).

 For example, a specification title of "My API suite" produces a `specification-ID` of `my-api-suite`.